yox92/ModParameter/src/README.md

 📌 **Weapons** :
 - CameraSnap: Represents the speed at which the camera moves during recoil
 - AimSensitivity: Sensitivity while aiming
+- AimProceduralIntensity: Movement on walking on scope (stability movement)
 - Ergonomics: The weapon's ergonomics
 - RecoilCamera: The upward camera movement when firing a shot
 - RecoilDispersion: The dispersion of the weapon's barrel when firing